St. Joseph's Institution, Singapore: History

 St Joseph's Institution (SJI), originally known as St. John's Institution, was founded in 1852 as the first missionary establishment of the De La Salle Brothers in the Far East.
 This endeavour was initiated by Rev Fr Jean-Marie Beurel MEP, who offered the opportunity to six Brothers from Europe to start the school using a former chapel as premises.
 Within a year, an attap hut had to be erected to accommodate all the students.

 On 19 March 1855 (Feast of Saint Joseph), the cornerstone of a new school building was laid, and from that date, the school came to be known as St. Joseph's Institution.
 The new central classroom block was completed in 1865, though the further expansion of the facilities continued well into the 20th century.
 The school had 426 students in 1900.
 This grew to almost 1200 in 1914, and 1600 in 1922.
 With the student population expanding, a temporary branch school was opened, which eventually led to the building of a second school – Saint Patrick's School, Singapore – in 1933.

 During World War II, prior to the fall of Singapore to the Japanese, the school was used as a Red Cross hospital and housed a unit of the Civil Defence Force, the A.R.F.
 (Air Raid Precautionary Group).
 On 16 February 1942, a bomb hit the school courtyard during the war, leaving a crater, but the main building remained unscathed.

 During the Japanese occupation of Singapore, the school was renamed to Bras Basah Road Boys' School.
 The Brothers were asked to 'resign' and the school and hostel were run along military lines.
 Three weeks after the Japanese surrender, the Brothers returned and St Joseph's was re-opened and normal lessons resumed.

-In 1954, St. Joseph's Junior School was housed in St. Michael's School, now known as St. Joseph's Institution Junior (SJIJ).

 In 1975, St Joseph's Institution's first-year pre-university classes and some of its teachers were transferred to the newly opened Catholic Junior College.

 In 1988, St. Joseph's Institution shifted into a new campus at Malcolm Road situated just off the neighbourhood of Toa Payoh, beside the Tanglin Community Centre.
 The old campus, with its distinctive semi-circular wings, was gazetted by the Singapore National Heritage Board as a national monument.
 It now houses the Singapore Art Museum.
 Under the administration of Brother Paul Anthony Rogers, St Joseph's Institution saw its peak in growth.
 In 1995, a Performing Arts Centre (PAC) and a new wing to house Secondary One students were added.

-In 2002, St. Joseph's Institution celebrated its 150th anniversary.